etzm/iscc-sum/docs/cli-spec-py.md

 between files through the Data-Code component.
 Files with similar content will have similar Data-Codes, allowing similarity matching based on hamming distance.

-When given directories as arguments, `iscc-sum` recursively processes all regular files within them in a deterministic order to ensure consistent output across platforms.
+When given directories as arguments, `iscc-sum` processes all files recursively within them using the `treewalk_iscc` function in a deterministic order to ensure consistent output across platforms.
+Files are filtered according to `.isccignore` rules if present.

 ## Options